Skip to main content

 - UNION ALL: Combines without duplicate elimination

-False: Single source node or multiple sources combined using a join
+False: single-source Node or multiple sources combined using a join

-Truncate BeforeToggle: True/False
+Truncate BeforeToggle: True or False

 This determines whether a table will be truncated before data load.